Have you ever thought about going abroad during your teacher training programme?

 The Viennese dialect.

-What would you recommend to others who are thinking about a stay abroad?
-What are three reasons for doing your internship abroad?
+What would you recommend to others who are considering a stay abroad?
+What are the three reasons for doing an internship abroad?

 1. the most important thing in life: Get out of your comfort zone, think outside the box, broaden your horizons!
-(Clean out your flat and live somewhere else with minimal luggage, leave your own social bubble and get to know other people/cultures/languages/etc.)
+(Cleaning out your flat and living somewhere else with minimal luggage, leaving your own social bubble and getting to know other people/cultures/languages/etc.)

-2. getting to know school systems (or even job-related things) abroad is such a valuable experience!
+2. getting to know school systems (or even work-related things) abroad is such a valuable experience!

-3. never again will you have the chance to live abroad for a while in a way that is as uncomplicated as during your time at university.
+3. you can never again live abroad for a period of time as easily as during your time at university.

-What did you take away or gain from your country?
-Experiences, objects, friends or inspirations?
+What did you take with you or gain from your country?
+Experiences, objects, friends or inspiration?

 One item I have from Vienna is a great agate ring from the antique shop (there are lots of them!).

-A great friend I made here is Willemijn from Amsterdam, who I will visit there next year.
+A great friend I made here is Willemijn from Amsterdam, who I will be visiting next year.

-One experience I had thanks to Corona is that things never turn out the way you planned, but that doesn't have to be a bad thing.
-I was able to get to know Vienna without tourism, pure and simple - who else has that?
+One thing I've learnt thanks to corona is that things never turn out the way you planned, but that doesn't have to be a bad thing.
+I was able to get to know Vienna without any tourism, in its purest form - who else has that?

 Which country did you visit and for how long were you there?